jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-1.md

 - If too far, it destroys liberty, security, and justice.

-9 The lack of beneficence seems to merit no punishment, but the greater exertions of beneficence appear to deserve the highest reward.
+{{< s v="9" >}} The lack of beneficence seems to merit no punishment, but the greater exertions of beneficence appear to deserve the highest reward.

 <!-- By being productive of the greatest good, they are the natural and approved objects of the liveliest gratitude.
 On the contrary, the breach of justice exposes one to punishment. -->